DFC302/bgf/README.md

 # Why though?
 I re-wrote this awesome tool in bash for the following reasons:
-1. People have issues configuring golang.
+1. People may have issues configuring golang.
-2. People don't want golang installed on their system.
+2. People may not want golang installed on their system.
-3. People just would prefer to use bash.
+3. People may prefer to use bash instead.

 # Pattern files
 The pattern files are stored in a separate file called patterns.sh as functions. \